Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 AndroidNotificationCenter.RegisterNotificationChannel(channel);
 ```

-You can check what other properties you can set at [AndroidNotificationChannel](../api/Unity.Notifications.Android.AndroidNotificationChannel.html).
+For details about other properties you can set, see [AndroidNotificationChannel](../api/Unity.Notifications.Android.AndroidNotificationChannel.html).

-You can also delete or get a notification channel, etc. Please refer to [AndroidNotificationCenter](../api/Unity.Notifications.Android.AndroidNotificationCenter.html) for more notification channel related APIs.
+You can also perform other actions on notification channels, such as get or delete.
+For more notification channel related APIs, see [AndroidNotificationCenter](../api/Unity.Notifications.Android.AndroidNotificationCenter.html).

-Once you create a notification channel, you cannot change the behavior of it, read more at [Android Notification Channel Document](https://developer.android.com/training/notify-user/channels).
+After you create a notification channel, you can't change its behavior.
+For more information, see Android developer documentation on [creating and managing notification channels](https://developer.android.com/training/notify-user/channels).

-On devices which are lower than Android 8.0, this package emulates the same behavior by applying properties on notification channels like `Importance` to individual notifications.
+On devices that use Android versions prior to 8.0, this package emulates the same behavior by applying properties on notification channels like `Importance` to individual notifications.

 ## Manage notifications

-In the notification package, a set of APIs are provided to manage notifications including sending, updating, deleting etc. Please refer to [AndroidNotificationCenter](../api/Unity.Notifications.Android.AndroidNotificationCenter.html) for more notification related APIs.
+This package provides a set of APIs to manage notifications.
+These APIs allow you to perform actions such as sending, updating, and deleting notifications.
+For more notification-related APIs, see [AndroidNotificationCenter](../api/Unity.Notifications.Android.AndroidNotificationCenter.html).

 ### Send a simple notification

-The below example shows how to schedule a simple text notification with the notification channel created in the previous step.
+The example below shows how to schedule a simple text notification on the notification channel created in the previous step.

 ```c#
 var notification = new AndroidNotification();